-The Permaculture Internship focuses on the hands-on development of gardening and ecological design skills involved in regenerative food production systems.
+The Permaculture Internship focuses on the hands-on development of ecological design skills involved in regenerative food production systems.

 Under the guidance of Shane Brill, the Permaculture Intern explores permaculture methods ranging from apiary management to wildcrafting.
-Landscaping projects, journaling, and readings will supplement weekly seminar meetings with film viewings.
+Landscaping projects, film viewings, and readings will supplement weekly seminar meetings.

-- Conducting weekly sector analysis at a self-selected campus location.
+- Conduct weekly sector analysis at a self-selected campus location.